resolve109/study-aws-sa/aws-study-guide.md

   - More practical than Direct Connect or internet-based transfers for one-time large migrations
   - Particularly valuable when transfer must be completed within a specific timeframe (e.g., 2 weeks)
   - Encrypted-by-default for sensitive data protection during transit
+- **Cost Optimization for Tight Timeframes**:
+  - For transferring massive datasets (e.g., 5 PB) to AWS with bandwidth limitations:
+    - AWS Snowball/Snowball Edge devices provide offline data transfer capability
+    - Significantly reduces transfer time compared to internet-based transfers
+    - Ensures transfer can complete within required business timeframes (e.g., 2 weeks)
+    - More efficient than Direct Connect for one-time transfers of multi-petabyte scale
+  - Most appropriate option when physical shipping is faster than network transfer
+  - Essential when business requirements demand transfer completion by specific dates
+  - More reliable than attempting to maximize internet bandwidth for extremely large datasets

+### VPC CIDR Selection
+- **For VPC Peering Connections**:
+  - When creating a new VPC to peer with an existing VPC (e.g., 192.168.0.0/24), select a non-overlapping CIDR block
+  - A CIDR block like 10.0.1.0/24 is appropriate as it doesn't overlap with 192.168.0.0/24
+  - Avoid using the same CIDR block (e.g., 192.168.0.0/24) as the existing VPC
+  - Don't use /32 subnet masks (e.g., 10.0.1.0/32 or 192.168.1.0/32) as they represent single IP addresses, not usable ranges
+  - Ensure the CIDR block is large enough to support your VPC infrastructure needs
+  - Select the smallest viable CIDR range to conserve IP address space within your organization

+### SNS and SQS Integration
+- **Message Routing Architecture**:
+  - For separating and processing different message types efficiently:
+    - Create a single Amazon SNS topic
+    - Subscribe multiple Amazon SQS queues to the topic
+    - Configure SNS message filtering to route messages to appropriate queues based on message attributes
+  - Ensures messages are separated by type and processed appropriately
+  - Prevents message loss with SQS's durable message storage
+  - Maximizes operational efficiency with automated message routing
+  - More efficient than creating multiple separate SNS topics
+  - Simpler than using Kinesis streams for basic message routing scenarios
+  - Perfect for use cases where messages must be guaranteed processing within specific timeframes